 Know your real-time sales.
 As shoppers purchase your products on Amazon, you get instant visibility into what they’re buying and how they’re buying it.

-Know your ROI.
+Uncover your ROI.
 Calculate your return on investment based on your profits, inventory costs, and other direct expenses.

 Break down your costs.
-Keep an eye on both direct and indirect expenses, including order fees, unit costs, advertising, salaries, shipping and inventory costs, legal fees and taxes, and more.
+Keep an eye on both direct and indirect expenses, including order fees, unit costs, PPC advertising, salaries, shipping and inventory costs, legal fees and taxes, and more.
 You can also enter custom expenses and transactions unique to your business.

 Track your shipments.
 Want to know when your inventory is going to arrive at the target Amazon fulfillment center?
 Sales Analytics also lets you conveniently track your inbound FBA shipments.